-The Gascoyne, in the North West of Western Australia, captures more than 600 km of Indian ocean coastline and stretches about 500km inland.
-The coastal area incorporates internationally recognized features such as the Ningaloo Reef, the Shark Bay World Heritage Area, Monkey Mia, and Coral Bay.
-The hinterland includes the outstanding features of the Kennedy Range and Mt Augustus.
+The Gascoyne, in the North West of Western Australia, captures more than 600km of Indian Ocean coastline and stretches about 500km inland.
+The coastal area incorporates internationally recognised features such as the Ningaloo Coast and Shark Bay World Heritage Areas, Monkey Mia, and Coral Bay.
+The hinterland includes the outstanding features of the Kennedy Ranges and Mount Augustus.

 The Gascoyne region has a mid-subtropical climate and enjoys the reputation of the ‘sun’s winter home’ with around 320 days of sunshine each year.